R 6 990

 You have written the first draft of your non-fiction story.
 What now?
 In this module I’ll discuss some of the editing issues you need to be aware of and end with comments on publishing – be that by conventional means or self-publishing.

-Registration is now open for the first course which will begin on Monday 3 August 2020.
+Registration is now open for the next course which starts on 15 March 2021

 You will have all you need to write your works of non-fiction – whatever genre you’ve chosen.
 You might now be thinking: what next?
 Why not sign up for The Writers’ Masterclass which is nine months of supervision.
 What most writers who’ve taken the Masterclass appreciate are the deadlines – they help you sit down to the business of writing.
 Because writing is about learning to sit still.